SRB-rocketryatpulchowk/Hardwares-Avionics/README.md

 This repo contains all the hardware used and their respective information.

+The following table is not accurate, its in progress!!

 ## Inertial Measurement Units (IMUs)

 | Sensor Name | Price (Approx) | Libraries | Availability / Vendors / Location |